aljoharah21/week02_day06_JS_arrays/README.md

 # week02_day06_JS_arrays

-Edit main.js file by adding the following
+Create an html file, link it to the main.js file and add the following to the js file:

 ## MAP
 1. Get array of all names